 1. Define the schema class & properties

-Select a page that is ideal for the Schema App Highlighter.
-This will be a web page that has many (possibly thousands) of similar pages within a matchable URL pattern.
+Collect a few examples of pages that are ideal for the Schema App Highlighter.
+This will be a web page that has many (possibly thousands) of similar pages.
 Our example will be a Schema App blog post: https://www.schemaapp.com/news/schema-markup-news-feb-13th-2018/.

 Decide which Schema Class to use

-The schema class that should be used will be the one that best describes what the thing is that we’re created markup for.
+Use the Schema.org class type that is the most specific while still being accurate.
 In our case we are creating markup for a blog post, so we will use the schema class BlogPosting.
 A quick way to search for the best schema class is to use the class Tree in the structured data editor.
 Simply start with the most generic class, which is Thing, and drill down until you reach the most specific while still accurate schema class.

 Decide & document which Schema Properties to use